Google Analytics 4 (GA4) Tag Setup Guide

 });

-– Select Event Triggers for the Category, and then entersign in
+tealium_event– Select Event Triggers for the Category, and then entersign inin the Trigger field and selectloginfor Event.

-– Select Event-specific Parameters for the Category, and then entermethod
+signin_method– Select Event-specific Parameters for the Category, and then entermethodin the Event parameter field and selectloginfor For event.

 For more information on mapping variables, see Data Mappings.